UPDATED IN SEPTEMBER 2023

 My long term favourite restaurant in Lisbon is Taberna Rua das Flores.
 A cosy space with an ever changing tapas menu.
 You cannot book in advance here.
 Turn up at 5pm and book your table for that evening.
 Next up Estrela da Bica an atmospheric tapas restaurant next to the famous Bica tram.
 I love O Corvo for a lunch in Alfama.

 Another restaurant to try is Cantinho da Avillez Contemporary Portuguese cuisine by chef José Avillez.
 If you’re looking for a Michelin experience book a table at Alma (often booked up weeks in advance).If you’re here for the seafood you’re going to want to visit Cervejaria Ramiro Lisbon’s most famous seafood restaurant, born in the 1950’s.

 For more restaurant ideas see our Lisbon Eats Guide.

 BÉLEM BY BIKE

 Time to explore the outskirts of Lisbon.
 And what better way to do it than on a personal electric bike or scooter.
 Lisbon has hundreds of these dotted around and you usually only have to stroll a couple of minutes to find one.
-Choose your transport of choice and download the Gira electric bike app or Lime Scooter app to get started.
+Choose your transport of choice and download the Gira electric bike app to get started.
 This is such a fun way to get around and the experience makes for great memories.
 These are best used along the water where there is smooth tarmac and plenty of space.
-Cycle or scoot under the golden gate-esque bride along the river to Bélem.
+Cycle under the Abril 25th Bridge, along the river to Bélem.
 On your journey you’ll enjoy waterfront cafes, street performers and the wind in your hair.

 The train station level ticket machines gets extremely busy.
 Use one of the escalators to the metro station below and buy your ticket there instead.